List of Boy Meets World characters: Topanga Lawrence

 Also starting in high school, her on-again/off-again relationship with Cory became a major element of the show.
 Their relationship seems to mirror traditional high school sweethearts, dealing with normal boyfriend/girlfriend problems; such as Cory's attraction to another girl named Lauren (Linda Cardellini) which causes him and Topanga to break up until reuniting in "Starry Night".
 The series tries to justify this by saying that Cory and Topanga first met as toddlers and became best friends, only to be driven apart as they grew older and Eric pressured Cory to think of girls as "icky".
 By the time of the first-season episodes, Cory has apparently completely forgotten about Topanga and knows almost nothing about her.

 Although Topanga was accepted to Yale University, she decided to attend Pennbrook College with Cory and their friends.
 She proposed to Cory at their high school graduation.
 They married during their sophomore year (during the final season), after which the show portrayed them with stereotypical marriage problems.
 At the end of the series, she and Cory, along with Eric and Shawn, moved to New York City where Topanga pursued a law internship.

 Shortly after the Boy Meets World finale, Topanga became pregnant and gave birth to their first child, a daughter named Riley.
 Several years later, she had a second child, a son named August "Auggie" Matthews.
-In addition to raising the family, Topanga continues her pursuit of a law career and eventually passes the bar exam.
-Cory and Topanga's marriage continued in Girl Meets World, by which point Topanga has become a successful attorney and soon the owner of a local Ukrainian bakery, and Riley is thirteen years old.
+In addition to raising the family, Topanga continued her pursuit of a law career and eventually passed the bar exam.
+Cory and Topanga's marriage continued in Girl Meets World, by which point Topanga had become a successful attorney and soon the owner of a local Ukrainian bakery.

 It is strongly implied that Topanga's name is the result of a journal entry by her maternal grandmother, Rosie McGee, concerning a chance encounter with a young artist in 1961.

 She has, in her own words, a middle name even more embarrassing than "Topanga".